top of page

 Consider:

-• How does stress typically show up in your behaviour?
+• How does stress typically show up in your behavior?

 • What would it look like to respond rather than react in challenging moments?